projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

    device enumeration phase.

-2. The hypervisor intercepts the PF's SR-IOV capability and accesses whether to enable/disable VF devices based on the *VF\_ENABLE* state.
+2. The hypervisor intercepts the PF's SR-IOV capability and accesses whether to enable/disable VF devices based on the ``VF_ENABLE`` state.
 All read/write requests for a PF device passthrough to the PF physical device.

-3. The hypervisor waits for 100ms after *VF\_ENABLE* is set and initializes VF devices.
-The differences between a normal passthrough device and SR-IOV VF device are physical device detection, BARs, and MSIx initialization.
-The hypervisor uses *Subsystem Vendor ID* to detect the SR-IOV VF physical device instead of *Vendor ID* since no valid *Vendor ID* exists for the SR-IOV VF physical device.
+3. The hypervisor waits for 100ms after ``VF_ENABLE`` is set and initializes VF devices.
+The differences between a normal passthrough device and SR-IOV VF device are physical device detection, BARs, and MSI-X initialization.
+The hypervisor uses ``Subsystem Vendor ID`` to detect the SR-IOV VF physical device instead of ``Vendor ID`` since no valid ``Vendor ID`` exists for the SR-IOV VF physical device.
 The VF BARs are initialized by its associated PF's SR-IOV capabilities, not PCI standard BAR registers.
-The MSIx mapping base address is also from the PF's SR-IOV capabilities, not PCI standard BAR registers.
+The MSI-X mapping base address is also from the PF's SR-IOV capabilities, not PCI standard BAR registers.

 SR-IOV Passthrough VF Architecture In ACRN